larryaasen/upgrader/README.md

 The text displayed in the upgrader package is localized in many languages, and supports customization.

+The release notes are displayed by default when a new version is available.
+On iOS the release notes are taken from the App Store What's New section.
+For [appcast](#appcast)), the release notes are taken from the description field.

 ## Alert Example

-Just wrap your body widget in the UpgradeAlert widget, and it will handle the rest.
+Just wrap your body widget in the `UpgradeAlert` widget, and it will handle the rest.
 ```dart
 import 'package:flutter/material.dart';
 import 'package:upgrader/upgrader.dart';